joshuar/go-hass-agent/README.md

 - Want to help develop Go Hass Agent?
 See the [contributing guidelines](CONTRIBUTING.md).

+> [!NOTE] On response times.
+>
+> Please note, as an open-source and hobby project, the Go Hass Agent developers
+> cannot commit to a response within any given time-frame.
+However, we do
+> endeavor to try to provide an initial response, and ongoing cadence of 1 week.

 ### 💾 Committing Code

 This repository is using [conventional commit